nullsync/toska_store/apps/toska/README.md

 ## Server Process Foundation

-The CLI includes a GenServer (`ToskaCli.Server`) that provides the foundation for the actual server process.
+The CLI includes a GenServer (`Toska.Server`) that provides the foundation for the actual server process.
 This includes:

 - Proper OTP supervision tree
 - Configuration management